jmcglone/jmcglone.github.io/_posts/2019-01-24-quoting-latex.md

 ---
 layout: post
-title: Quote and Quotation in LaTeX
+title: Quoting in LaTeX: How to?
 date: 2019-01-24
 ---

-## Quotation: What and why do?
+## Quotation: What and why?

 For each writer or, in any case, serious author (i. e. bloggers, academicians, authors, etc.) it's elementary to possess a decent quoting tool.
 A quoting tool permits to spotlight text in dedicated environments separated from standard context.
 It may be a fraction from a book, an article, a speech, a poetry or each alternative source to pur in evidence.